Shubhankar1010/Crypto_transfer_app/README.md

 # Crypto_transfer_app
-An app which is used to transfer crypto with almost no time and no extra amount.
+An app that is used to transfer crypto with almost no time and no extra amount.
+To run this app first install all the dependencies using the command- 'npm install' then run- 'npm run dev'